Visual-ERM: Reward Modeling for Visual Equivalence: Additional Experimental Analyses

 \subsection{Ablation Study on Reward Design}

 We investigate two reward designs.
 The first directly uses the scalar score produced by the reward model as the reward signal.
-To improve training stability, the second design augments the reward with an additional render-success reward that indicates whether the generated output can be successfully rendered, which is similar to format reward.
+To improve training stability, the second design augments the reward with an additional render-success reward that indicates whether the generated output can be successfully rendered, which is similar to a format reward.
 To combine the render-success reward with the reward-model score in a principled manner, we further apply score normalization before aggregation.

-We conduct an ablation study comparing these two reward formulations, and report the results in Tab.~\ref{tab:reward_design_ablation}.
-Overall, both designs yield comparable performance gains.
-Reward design with render-success part achieves a slightly larger improvement, which we attribute to its enhanced training stability.
+We conduct an ablation study comparing these two reward formulations and report the results in Tab.~\ref{tab:reward_design_ablation}.
+While both designs yield comparable performance gains, the formulation incorporating a render-success reward achieves a slightly larger improvement, which we attribute to its enhanced training stability.
+Specifically, we observe that during the initial stages of training, the model occasionally produces code that cannot be successfully rendered, leading to intermittent zero rewards.
+However, the policy rapidly learns to navigate these formatting constraints, allowing the optimization focus to transition quickly from basic renderability to the primary objective of preserving fine-grained visual characteristics.
+This phased learning trajectory ensures that the model effectively prioritizes structural and semantic fidelity once the fundamental format requirements are mastered.